jhinkey/liferay-docs/en/deployment/articles/01-deploying-liferay/06-installing-liferay-portal-on-wildfly.markdown

 4. The new `<security-domain>` is created.

-5. Weld tags are removed.

-6. Welcome content is removed.
+5. Welcome content is removed.

 7. The `<jsp-config>` tag contains its new attributes.